mslinn/sinatra-warden-example/README.md

 Warden is an excellent gem for authentication with Sinatra.
 I've found that the documentation for Warden is lacking which is why I'm writing this.
 If you want to know the why of Warden [read this](https://github.com/hassox/warden/wiki/overview).

 You may have seen that there is a gem called [sinatra_warden](https://github.com/jsmestad/sinatra_warden).
 Why am I not using that?
-The sinatra_warden gem chooses the routes for logging in and logging out for you and that logic is buried in the gem.
-I like for all of the routes in my Sinatra apps to be visible at a glance and not squirreled away.
+The `sinatra_warden` gem chooses the routes for logging in and logging out for you, and that logic is buried in the gem.
+I like for all the routes in my Sinatra apps to be visible at a glance and not squirreled away.

 But ok, on to Warden.

-After struggling a lot with figuring out how to set up Warden I found [this post](http://mikeebert.tumblr.com/post/27097231613/wiring-up-warden-sinatra) by [Mike Ebert](https://twitter.com/mikeebert) extremely helpful.
+After struggling a lot with figuring out how to set up Warden, I found [this post](http://mikeebert.tumblr.com/post/27097231613/wiring-up-warden-sinatra) by [Mike Ebert](https://twitter.com/mikeebert) extremely helpful.

 Warden is middleware for [Rack](http://rack.github.com/).
 Sinatra runs on Rack.
 Rack is an adapter to let Sinatra run on many different web servers.
 Warden lives between Rack and Sinatra.

-I use `bundler` with Sinatra, [this](https://github.com/sklise/sinatra-warden-example/blob/master/Gemfile) is the Gemfile for this example app.
-Before You'll need to create that Gemfile in your directory and run the following in Terminal:
+I use `bundler` with Sinatra, which provides the `bundle` command.
+This project's [Gemfile](https://github.com/sklise/sinatra-warden-example/blob/master/Gemfile) specifies that the project will be built into a gem.
+Run the following command:

     $ bundle install

-We're using `sinatra-flash` to show alerts on pages, the first chunk of code will load our gems and create a new Sinatra app and register session support and the flash messages:
+We're using `sinatra-flash` to show alerts on pages, the first chunk of code will load our gems and create a new Sinatra webapp and register session support and the flash messages:

 ###### /app.rb
 ~~~ruby